MosesKing/Towers-of-Hanoi/README.md

 # Towers-of-Hanoi

-# Setup Guide for Kubernetes Cluster with Minikube

 ## Step 1: Setting Up a Kubernetes Cluster

 Before you begin, ensure you have a Kubernetes cluster.
 You can set this up on a cloud provider like AWS, GCP, or Azure, or locally using Minikube or kind.
 The instructions below describe setting up a local cluster using Minikube for development purposes.